geordiepearson/Poker-Project/README.md

   - Number of Players: int
   - Number of Cards in Players Hand: int
   - Number of Cards on Board: int

+Outputs 5 arrays to denote the various types of results.
+Each of these arrays contain an array for each players results.
+Within these secondary arrays data is stored based upon the type of results:
+  - Straight Flushes: Stored as a tuple in form (card_value(int),card_suit(str))
+  - Straights:Stored as a tuple in form (card_value(int),card_suit(str))
+  - Flushes:Stores flush of suit in form card_suit(str)
+  - Of a Kinds:Stored as a tuple in form (number_of_cards(int, eg. pair, triplet, quartet), card_value(int))
+  - Highcard:Stores highest card in form card_value(int)